juliaduken/FinalProject-90835/README.md

 The app:
 - Extracts the patient name and diagnosis
 - Uses GPT-4 to research relevant clinical information for the diagnosis
-- Generates a tailored discharge summary
+- Generates a tailored discharge summary based on provided patient data
 - Optionally incorporates user instructions (e.g., "focus on mental health")

 ---